cullumsmith/website/src/blog/freebsd-14-on-the-desktop/index.md

 Anyway, let's build a FreeBSD desktop system with KDE.
 This guide will assume you're using Intel graphics with X11 (don't @ me about Wayland 🤡).

+On my 5-year-old ThinkPad X1 Carbon, I'm getting about 6-7 hours of battery life with FreeBSD.
+Not too bad!

 ![](kde5.jpg "KDE Plasma 5 on FreeBSD"){.center}